br0b/wiki-path-finder/README.md

-# Scala project for Iterators.
+# Scala project for Iterators

 ## Purpose